EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ---

-## Run the 'Active Jobs' app
+## Run the Active Jobs app

 [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 Click the 'Active Jobs' app on the Open OnDemand home page.

-The 'Active Jobs' app will open to show a table of running and recently completed jobs.
+The Active Jobs app will open to show a table of running and recently completed jobs.

 You will see a 'container_app' entry for your app's job.